SirArnoldB/EduCompanio/milestones/milestone5.md

 - [ ] The project includes a slide-out pane or modal as appropriate for your use case
 - [ ] The project includes a unique field within the join table
 - [ ] The project includes a custom non-RESTful route with corresponding controller actions
-- [ ] The project allows filtering and sorting as appropriate for your use case
+- [ ] The project allows filtering and/or sorting as appropriate for your use case
 - [ ] Data is automatically generated in response to a certain event or user action.
 Examples include generating a default inventory for a new user starting a game or creating a starter set of tasks for a user creating a new task app account
 - [ ] Data submitted via a POST or PATCH request is validated before the database is updated